libriscv/docs/docs/godot_docs/cppapi.md

 	/// @param size The size of the data in elements.
 	PackedArray(const T *data, size_t size);

+	/// @brief Retrieve the size of the host-side array.
+	/// @return size_t The size of the host-side array. size_t size() const;

+	/// @brief Check if the host-side array is empty.
+	/// @return bool True if the host-side array is empty, false otherwise. bool is_empty() const;

 	/// @brief Retrieve the host-side array data.
 	/// @return std::vector<T> The host-side array data. std::vector<T> fetch() const;